TuanAnh0108/Arduino-Projects/README.md

 These are measurable outcomes:
      1. The keyboard for communication can work with 2 buttons
-     2. The transmitter on Earth
+     2. The transmitter can transmit the information correctly
      3.

 Design